CptChaz/unraid_scripts/README.md

 Installs the latest static build of FFmpeg x86_64 system-wide on Unraid
 WARNING: This script installs FFmpeg at the system level and creates symlinks in /usr/bin
 Best practice is to use Docker or VM isolation.
 Users assume all risk
-If you plan to keep FFmpeg updated regularly, consider using [`update_ffmpeg.sh`](./update_ffmpeg.sh), which performs a fresh install each time and is safe to schedule monthly.
+If you plan to keep FFmpeg updated regularly, you can alternatively use [`update_ffmpeg.sh`](./update_ffmpeg.sh), which performs a fresh install each time and is safe to schedule monthly.
 [View Script](./install_ffmpeg.sh)

 ---